 An avid hiker and charity-sponsored 5K participant, Dr. Christina also volunteers for organizations such as Lyric Fest, Philadelphia Academies, and the City of Philadelphia – Medical Reserve Corps.
 She is eagerly sought out as a speaker, mentor for professional development, and for restaurant recommendations in Philadelphia.

 Mike Bucci is the Market President for Aetna’s Capitol Market.
-In this role, Mike oversees Aetna’s sales, account management, and network operations in the Maryland, Washington, D.C., and Virginia markets.
-He is responsible for several business segments, including: Individual; Small Group; Select Accounts (51 – 300 lives); Key Accounts (301 – 3,000 lives); Public Sector & Labor; and Medicare.
+In this role, Mike oversees Aetna’s sales, account management, and network operations in Maryland, Washington, D.C., and Virginia.
+This includes responsibility for all of Aetna’s Individual, Commercial, and Medicare business in the market.

 Before this role, Mike spent four years leading Aetna’s Public Sector & Labor sales and account management team in the Pennsylvania, Delaware, Maryland, Washington, D.C., Virginia, and West Virginia markets.
 He was also responsible for Aetna’s National Accounts business in the Maryland, Washington, D.C., and Virginia markets for six years.
 Before joining Aetna, Mike was a partner at Mercer.
 While there, Mike helped large employers develop strategies for health and welfare plans.
 His focus was on improving population health, managing benefit program costs, and improving the performance of employers’ vendor partners.
 Mike received Bachelor’s degrees in Economics and Political Science from Bucknell University and earned his MBA from the University of Maryland.